Wang-Landau sampling: a criterion for halting the simulations: Conclusions

 \section{Conclusions}

 We proposed a criterion to finish the simulations of the Wang-Landau sampling.
-Instead of determining a final modification factor $f_{final}$ for all simulations and every lattice sizes, the behavior of the temperature of the peak of the specific heat is checked during the simulations and the process is halted when this value varies bellow a given limit during the whole simulation of a modification factor.
+Instead of determining a final modification factor $f_{final}$ for all simulations and every lattice sizes, the behavior of the temperature of the peak of the specific heat or the heat transfer per unit are checked during the simulations and the process is halted when these values vary bellow a given limit during the whole simulation of a modification factor.
 As a result, different runs stop at different final modification factors.
+Our results define that the ideal $limit$ should be $1^{-4}$ if the peak of the specific heat is used and $10^{-5}$ if one adopts the heat transfer per unit.
+We demonstrated that reliable and accurate results are obtained only by taking averages over manifold simulations.
 We applied this technique to the two-dimensional Ising model and a homopolymer and found that for the Ising model the mean final order of the modification factors are roughly the same for all lattice sizes, but for the homopolymer the final order of the modification factor increases with increasing polymer sizes.
+We also presented a brief application of the criterion to the three-dimensional Ising model.

+Finally it should be pointed out that Wang-Landau variants that do not require the use of the modification factor, e. g.
+Ref. \cite{belardinelli3,eisenbach2} may benefit of the ideas proposed in this work by defining a suitable number of MCS, after which the checking parameter would be calculated.
+If $\varepsilon$ remains bellow a predefined $limit$ for, say, ten consecutive checks the simulation could be halted.